rpaperez/PalmPlanner/README.md

 ``origin``: set the origin of the plot to the first palm (default)

 ``Visalize the design``: button to update the design based on the entered arguments.

+``DELETED SELECTED POINTS``: button to delete the points selected when clicking on the plot, or selected with the lasso tool.
+The selected points are listed in the ``SELECTION`` tab.
+To unselect points, double click and/or use the lasso on empty region of the plot.

+``RESET DATA``: button to return to the original plot before removing points.